-If required, children are able to have a sleep during the day.
-Each child has an individual cot or sleep mat, with clean linen provided daily.
+If required, children can have a sleep during the day.
+Each child has an individual cot or sleep mat, with clean linen provide..
 Sleep mats and mattresses are regularly disinfected.
-At least one member of staff stays with the children until they are asleep (with the exception of children in cots).
-All sleeping children are monitored through visual checks at least every 10 minutes also where necessary an electrical baby monitor will be used where appropriate.
+At least one member of staff stays with the children until they are asleep (except for children in cots).
+All sleeping children are monitored through visual checks at least every 10 minutes. will be used where appropriate.
 Children are only to be put to sleep in an appropriate cot, coracle or on a flat mat.
 Bouncers and prams will only be used with the consent of parents/ carers and after other strategies have been proven ineffective.
-If a child falls asleep in a rocker or push chair they are to be moved to a cot, coracle or flat mat at the earliest time possible.
+If a child falls asleep in a rocker or push chair they are to be moved to a cot, coracle or flat mat at the earliest time possible and risk assessed.